hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/lectures_and_discourses/1285_history_of_the_aryan_race.md

 was the vernacular of that time.

 This vast mass of literature — the Vedas — we find in three groups.
-The first group is the Samhitâs, a collection of hymns.
-The second group is called the Brâhmanas, or the \[group dealing with different kinds of\] sacrifice.
+The first group is the Samhitās, a collection of hymns.
+The second group is called the Brāhmanas, or the \[group dealing with different kinds of\] sacrifice.
 The word *Brahmana* \[by usage\] means \[what is achieved by means of\] the sacrifice.
 And the other group is called the Upanishads (sittings, lectures, philosophic books).
-Again, the first two parts together — the hymns and the rituals — are called the Karmakânda, the work portion; and the second, or philosophic portion (the Upanishads), is called the Jnânakânda, the *knowledge* portion.
+Again, the first two parts together — the hymns and the rituals — are called the Karmakānda, the work portion; and the second, or philosophic portion (the Upanishads), is called the Jnānakānda, the *knowledge* portion.
 This is the same word as your English word *knowledge* and the Greek word *gnos* — just as you have the word in agnostic, and so on.